roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 I am offering this for free but if you'd like to help to help me pay for a haircut once this is all over tips are graciously accepted via <a href="https://paypal.me/roowilliams12" target="_blank">PayPal</a> :)

 ## This page is a work in progress.
 #### It is being updated daily so please bookmark it and periodically check for complete build instructions and improvements.
+Please share using the social buttons in the comments below.